swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### OfferCreated
 A new offer is created.
-The suggest prompt message could be: "You create a buy/sell offer, use XXX transfer XXX".
+Suggest prompt message: "You create a buy/sell offer, use XXX transfer XXX".
 It has following info.

 ```
 //Effect: OfferCreated